 I need time to cry it out and then remind myself that I’m still undiagnosed and that I could very much be in the best point of my life right now.

 I need to get back the physical and emotional strength to overcome this.

 I need to take time for myself right now to focus on how I’m going to win this battle.

 I need time to envision a future – one where I’m very much alive, happy and well.

 I just need more time.

-To read more about searching for a diagnosis, rare disease and disability, visit my disability and chronic illness content hub.
+To read more about searching for a diagnosis, rare disease and disability, visit my wellness content hub.

 To find out what happens next, visit The Hardest Part of Possibly Having a Terminal Illness.

 Are you searching for a diagnosis or living with a rare disease?
 Comment below and tell me your story on how you’re dealing.